 Recovery and reconstruction expenses following these devastating storms were extremely high.

-When hurricanes Maria and Irma struck in 2017, affecting both the continental U.S. and Puerto Rico, the Federal Emergency Management Agency (FEMA) provided $32.2 billion and $304.8 million on two recovery and reconstruction grants for both storms.
+When hurricanes Maria and Irma struck in 2017, it led to severe damages in Puerto Rico and the U.S. Virgin Islands.
+As of 2022, the Federal Emergency Management Agency (FEMA) provided $32.2 billion and $304.8 million on two recovery and reconstruction grants for both affected by these storms.

 Certain parts of the U.S. are more likely to experience the devastating effects of hurricanes than others.
 This makes businesses in these regions more prone to the dangers and financial repercussions that occur when these storms make landfall.
 In the U.S., states along the Gulf and Atlantic Coasts are at the highest risk of experiencing hurricanes.